ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2018-06-20 - Critical Temperature

+### Change

+- Naming and descriptions of parameters related to weather (coefficients versus the actual values)
+- Naming of critical temperature in interface and in code

+### Fix

+- Temperature raster for critical temperature is represented as integer, not double or float.

 ## 2018-06-13 - Spotted Lanternfly

 ### Add